-By far one of the most beautiful spring flowering plants in the eastern forests has to be blue cohosh (Caulophyllum spp.).
-Around this time of year they begin poking up through the leaf litter.
-The deep purple stems gradually give way to shades of blue and green as the leaves and flowers expand into the springtime sun.
-They seem otherworldly and finding them among the speckled leaves of trout lily is a sight I could never tire of.
+One of the most stunning spring flowering plants in the eastern forests has to be blue cohosh (Caulophyllum spp.).
+Around this time of year they begin poking up through the leaf litter, their deep purple stems gradually giving way to shades of blue and green as the leaves and flowers expand into the springtime sun.
+They seem almost otherworldly and finding them among the speckled leaves of trout lily is a sight I will never tire of.

 More recently, however, it has become apparent that these two varieties may actually be separate species.
 Though their ranges overlap, what is now being called Caulophyllum giganteum is distributed much farther north than C. thalictroides.
 The key differences between these two has to do with flowering time.
 If these two species become reproductively active at different times, then they are in fact reproductively isolated from one another.
-Though they can hybridize, the resulting seeds experience reduced viability.
-By studying somewhat cryptic species such as these, researchers are gaining a better understanding of just how speciation works.
+Though they can hybridize, the resulting seeds experience reduced viability and do not perform as well as either parent.

 Photo Credit: Tom Potterfield (http://bit.ly/1E0JcQ5)